mysql/mysql-ndb-operator/docs/notes.md

 Both management servers need to be in stopped state in parallel for a moment to reload a new config version from the ini file.
 (How can we achieve that with very "agressive" k8 pod restarts?)

-# ndb docker image

-can't use standard container atm, because it lacks

-- a way create to "inject" a config ini or information about the environment (hosts, etc.)
-- need an additional agent for ndb_mgmd, different container on the same pod not possible atm as direct process interaction is necessary for starting and stopping of ndb_mgmd (see restarts)

 # multiple sidecars / operators